dartsatlas/texasdartsmasters.com/index.md

 ## How to Qualify

 Darts Atlas is partnering with local community organizers to set up two qualifier tournaments in their region.
-The winners of each event will earn a spot in the Texas Darts Masters, to be held in Austin on March 5, 2022.
+The winners of each event will earn an entry to the Texas Darts Masters, to be held in Austin on March 5, 2022.

 The qualifier entry fee is $25 per player.
 At least 16 players must participate in each tournament for the winner to earn their entry to the Texas Darts Masters.